groue/GRMustache/README.md

 - **Q: How do I render default values for missing keys?**

     A: This can be done by providing your template a delegate: check [Guides/delegate.md](GRMustache/blob/master/Guides/delegate.md).

+- **Q: I have no clue how to get rid of deprecation warnings after I have updated GRMustache.**

+    A: No need to rush: GRMustache won't break your code until it reaches version 2.0.
+Meanwhile, check the [release notes](GRMustache/blob/master/RELEASE_NOTES.md).
+They'll tell you how to update your deprecated code.

 - **Q: You do not render white spaces in a spec-conformant fashion.**